plone/documentation/docs/backend/upgrading/version-specific-migration/upgrade-to-62.md

 For example, `plone.locking` registers that `plone.locking.browser.info.pt` has a new location, `plone.app.layout.viewlets.locking.pt`.
 You should rename your override to the new location if you no longer need compatibility with Plone 6.1 or earlier.
 ```

+## TinyMCE 8 for Classic UI

+The WYSIWYG editor for Classic UI {glossary}`TinyMCE` was updated to Version 8.

+You are now able to provide your commercial license in the {menuitem}`TinyMCE controlpanel`.

+See this {doc}`guide </classic-ui/tinymce-customizations>` for setup instructions.